The advance of wireless and mobile technology was prescient in its hinting at what’s possible for modern workers.

 You don’t need us to tell you to try to laugh every once in a while, but a decentralised office does miss out on the little human connections that make everyday life worth living.
 During a break, check in on your colleagues, share a favourite link or meme, and talk openly about the difficulties of working remote.

-The Importance of Cloud-based Legal and Conveyancing Software
+The Importance of Cloud-based Legal Software

 Working remotely is an omnipresent aspect of the modern workforce, and while we’ve come to expect certain cloud-based capabilities around email, online documents, and some billing software, many legal and conveyancing businesses are not fully integrating their cloud services into one platform.